 It's hard to beat the blissful feeling of laying down in bed after a long, tiring day.
 Ah, sweet rest at last.
 But if you were to hear that some sleep positions may be healthier than others, that might throw a bit of stress in the mix.
 After all, no one wants to sleep in a position that's going to leave them feeling achy or unrested the next day.
-The National Sleep Foundation ranks sleeping on your back as the best sleep position since it allows your spine, neck, and head to stay in a neutral position and keeps unwanted pressure off of those areas as you rest.
+The National Sleep Foundation ranks sleeping on your back as one of the best sleep positions since it allows your spine, neck, and head to stay in a neutral position and keeps unwanted pressure off of those areas as you rest.
 But sleeping on your back isn't actually recommended for everyone—there are some important considerations to keep in mind, like comfort and whether you suffer from certain health conditions.

 The Benefits of Sleeping on Your Back

 To learn more about the benefits and drawbacks of sleeping on your back, we reached out to a few of the top sleep experts.
 Here's what they had to say:

 Kaliq Chang, a physician and interventional pain management specialist at the Atlantic Spine Center, says sleeping on your back can be an optimal position as long as your spine is aligned in a neutral position.
 Since alignment is important here, you'll need to keep your neck in a neutral position rather than allowing it to tilt to one side or the other.
 "The key to restful sleep is keeping the spine in natural alignment," Chang says.

 Before you start making a huge effort to try sleeping on your back, it's important to understand that this sleep position isn't recommended for all people, particularly those with sleep apnea.
 If you haven't heard of sleep apnea, this is a condition where a person's breathing is interrupted, often repeatedly, while sleeping.